 Keeping your body in good health and following a personalized food diet are both important parts of getting fit.
 If you’re struggling to achieve weight loss in Orlando, then your hormones may be to blame.
 When hormones are out of balance, your body’s systems may function less than optimally.
 This can have a negative impact on your ability to lose weight, even if you follow a customized diet.
 Hormonal imbalances relate to weight loss in several ways.

 You may have heard of the hormone cortisol and its ability to make you gain fat around your midsection.
 Cortisol is a glucocorticoid, or steroid hormone, and is synthesized in the kidneys’ adrenal glands.
 Two of the most common causes of elevated cortisol production are a lack of sleep and chronic stress.
-High levels of cortisol can cause you to feel more hunger and eat more.
+High levels of cortisol can cause you to feel more hungry and eat more.
 Studies have shown that the weight you gain in response to elevated cortisol levels has a tendency to deposit fat around the abdomen, rather than on the hips and thighs.

 Estrogen and Testosterone Imbalances